Skip to content

 Identity and Keycloak Resources

-When a Datalab is created, the composition also provisions the required Keycloak resources:
+When a Datalab is created for that pattern, the composition automatically provisions the required Keycloak resources:

 • Group memberships for the listed users